SkorJjj/SMU-Software-Engineering/Year 1 Term 1/SE101 [ Operating Systems & Networking ]/Compiled.md

 The CPU then executes the instruction and saves the result by updating the CPU's registers or performing data transfer tasks as needed.

-While CPU is idling and waiting for an instruction to be executed, the program handles the control back to CPU which can resume execution of other instructions.
+While CPU is idling and waiting for an instruction to be executed, the program handles the control back to CPU which can resume execution of other instructions". if an instruction is executed by say the ALU, then the CPU cannot resume execution of another instruction that needs the ALU, cos the ALU is busy.
+It can do other tasks that don't involve the ALU.

+When an instruction is done, an interrupt signal is sent.
 CPU then acknowledges the interrupt and stores the Program Counter and Program Status Word registers (of the program that sent the interrupt) in memory.
+The user programme gets suspended for a while to allow interrupt handler to handle the interrupt.

 CPU then loads an address of the interrupt handler to PC and starts the execute the interrupt handler.
 The interrupted program is now considered suspended.
 The handler then saves the current